DoublefallingS/NoOnlineLevelDelete/about.md

 # NoOnlineLevelDelete

-Gets rid of the button to delete your online levels.
+This mod removes the delete button on your online levels to prevent accidents.

+* Available for Windows, Mac, & Android (not iOS).